Legal information about Family Violence laws and resources

 A campaign to help people learn signs of violence against women.
 To learn more, visit nsdomesticviolence.ca/nff

-General information on domestic violence and resources
+General information on family violence and resources

 Help with information, support, advocacy and referrals across Nova Scotia